 - Point-of-care testing which is implemented on-site and requires medical supervision.

 - Rapid antigen self-testing kits which can be done at home and do not require medical supervision.

 Guidance for businesses and employers

-The risk assessment should include factors such as the prevalence of COVID-19 in the community, whether staff work with people who are at high risk of developing severe COVID-19, if staff have a role that is critical to business continuity, and whether other mitigating measures can be put in place.
+The risk assessment should include factors such as whether staff work with people who are at high risk of developing severe COVID-19, if staff have a role that is critical to business continuity, and whether other mitigating measures can be put in place.

-- Are aware not to attend work and to get tested if they have symptoms
+- Be aware not to attend work and to get tested if they have symptoms.

 Onsite point-of-care screening for workplaces

 Some employers, industries, schools and government agencies have implemented point-of-care rapid antigen testing screening on-site and at workplaces that require supervision of a health practitioner.
 They may engage a third-party provider to manage this process.